openvoice/openvoice2/README.md

-OpenVoice2 is an OpenSource GoogleVoice clone based written in Connfu DSL
+OpenVoice2 is an OpenSource GoogleVoice clone written in Connfu DSL